-The x86 paging hardware uses a page table to translate (or "map") a virtual address (the address that an x86 instruction manipulates) to a physical address (an address that the processor chip sends to main memory).
+Xv6 uses page tables (which are implemented by hardware) to give each process its own address space.
+The x86 page table translates (or "maps") a virtual address (the address that an x86 instruction manipulates) to a physical address (an address that the processor chip sends to main memory).